July 26, 2022 • 2 minutes reading

 It is clear that this wood must be reintroduced into the chain and the way to do this is through industry-wide collaboration.
 That is why the Dutch industry association for interior design & furniture industry (CBM) founded Wood Loop: an innovative organisation making it both easy and affordable for wood processors, timber merchants and panel material manufacturers of every size to recycle MDF and chipboards.
-Unilin Group is more than happy to join this initiative.
+Unilin is more than happy to join this initiative.

 Wood Loop in 4 stages: